SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Solutions/MediaOps/Overview_MediaOps_Apps.md

 ![Workflow Designer app icon](~/dataminer-overview/images/DM_WorkflowDesigner.png)

 The workflow designer is an operator-level DevOps environment to create technical workflows.
-In the app, users can define what needs to happen when creating a connection between a source and a destination, when executing a certain job, when delivering a type of service, etc. This is done by describing workflows.
+In the app, users can define what needs to happen when a connection is created between a source and a destination, when a certain job is executed, when a type of service is delivered, etc. This is done by describing workflows.
 Each workflow consists of a set of nodes and a set of connections between these nodes.
 These typically describe how a source signal (virtual signal group) is transported to a destination and how it gets processed in between.
 These workflows can then be executed ad hoc (from a control surface) or based on a schedule (for example by scheduling a job in the [Scheduling app](#scheduling)).

 Additionally, a workflow describes: